JuhTyg010/cppSchool/project/docs/Configuration.md

 - `item_texture_size` - the size (width, height) of the item texture in pixels.
 - `wall_texture` - the name of the file containing the texture of the wall (should be twice the size to show exit).
 - `wall_texture_size` - the size (width, height) of the wall texture in pixels.
-- `font_file` - the name of the file containing the font.
 - `goal` - the goal of the game (either `collect` or `escape`), but default is `escape`.

 The configuration file should be in the following format: